solliancenet/sentinel-defender-workshop-400/day-02/activity03-cost-estimating.md

 Challenges

-1. What will the final cost of the solution be?
+1. What will the estimated final cost of the solution be?
-2. Are there any programs WWI could take advantage of to keep costs low?
+2. Are there any programs WWI could take advantage of to keep costs competitive?

 ## Resources